cyrusimap/cyrus-sasl/docsrc/sasl/developer/testing.rst

 The Testsuite application in the utils directory tries out all the functionality of libsasl against itself.
-When you run the application it displays some requirments for running, such as being able to read and write to the sasldb file.
+When you run the application it displays some requirements for running, such as being able to read and write to the sasldb file.
 If this program is set up correctly and still fails we'd like to hear about it at cyrus-bugs@andrew.cmu.edu.